saraxplorer/pipex/README.md

 # Some Fixes

+1. **Should execute if the command is an executable like "./pipex"**

 ![mine vs bash](https://github.com/user-attachments/assets/f0630de3-5add-4e19-a21b-f5c9cc909458)

 it needs to behave like bash. the first one is mine and the second one is bash.

+2. **Pipex Should Not Rely Solely on PATH for Command Search**\
+  The pipex program should not search for commands only in the "PATH" because NOT all commands are located in directories listed in the PATH.
+While most commands are, absolute paths are outside of the PATH.
+Therefore, pipex cannot find commands specified with absolute paths or executables located outside the PATH if it only looks inside the PATH